 David has been recommended in The Legal 500 for the United States in Antitrust, and has been named a Northern California Super Lawyer in antitrust every year since 2006.
 He has a peer-reviewed AV Preeminent rating from Martindale-Hubbell.

-David serves on the Executive Committee of the California Lawyers Association’s Antitrust, UCL & Privacy Section, and also is a member of the Executive Committee of the Antitrust Section of the Bar Association of San Francisco (BASF).
+David serves on the Executive Committee of the California Lawyers Association’s Antitrust, UCL & Privacy Section, and is the Vice Chair of the Education Committee.
+He also is a member of the Executive Committee of the Antitrust Section of the Bar Association of San Francisco (BASF).
 He served on BASF’s Litigation Section’s Executive Committee for several years including as the Chair in 2009, and he served as the Vice Chair of the Antitrust Section in 2010-2011.
 He previously served on the Editorial Board of San Francisco Attorney Magazine and as the Editor of the Barrister’s Club Law Journal.

 David often writes and speaks about antitrust and litigation issues.
 He recently co-authored “DOJ and FTC Set Possible Criminal Liability Trap for HR Professionals,” which won an Antitrust Writing Award from Concurrences, and “Putting China’s Fair Competition Review System in Action,” which also was nominated for an Antitrust Writing Award.